mahaley22/Uncertainty-Sampling/index.md

 ## Some Uncertainty sampling classes
 One challenge with this datset is that there is usually exactly one reference translation.
 As a crude start then we can simply consider all word-for-word matches with the single target, andt otherwise these are mismatches.
 (In other words, there are no False Positives among Matches)  Let's consider positives and negatives in the context of both uncertainty and matching:

-1) *True Negatives with respect to mis-matches* (this is easy as there are many of them):
+1) *True Negatives with respect to mis-matches and uncertainty* (this is easy as there are many of them where the translation is just wrong and there is high aggregate uncertainty):

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Mistranslation1.PNG?raw=true)